storyscriptinc/infra/storytime/README.md

 # Deploying GCP VMs located in a private subnet, inside an unmanaged instance group, with a load balancer using Terraform

-The script will install two Ubuntu instances with Apache web server located in private subnet, without public ip, inside an unmanaged instance group, with a load balancer using Terraform.
+The script will install 1 instance with storytime docker container located in private subnet, without public ip, inside an unmanaged instance group, with a load balancer using Terraform.

 lb-unmanaged.tf --> Create unmanaged instance group, backend services and all components required by the load balancer